 - News & Events

-For decades, through our New Stream program, we have been proud to open our doors and provide a Jewish community high school experience to students from a wide range of educational backgrounds – many of whom may be completely new to Jewish learning.
-The program serves young people from public schools and secular independent schools, along with those who have been out of the Jewish day school system since the end of Grade 5.
-It currently represents one in four new admissions.
+For decades, through our New Stream program, we have been proud to provide a Jewish community high school experience to students from a wide range of educational backgrounds – many of whom may be completely “new” to Jewish learning.
+This program is open to young people from public schools and secular independent schools, along with those who have been out of the Jewish day school system since the end of Grade 5.
+It currently represents one in four new admissions to TanenbaumCHAT.

-New Stream offers students an opportunity to discover and engage in Jewish learning together, in a tailor-made Jewish Studies program, while fully integrating with the rest of their cohort for General Studies classes.
-New Stream students follow the four pillars of our Jewish Studies program.
-By the time they reach Grade 12, they are equipped to become mainstreamed into the full range of Jewish Studies electives.
+New Stream offers students an opportunity to discover and engage in Jewish learning together, in a tailor-made program.
+Just like all other TanenbaumCHAT students, New Stream students take four Jewish Studies subjects each year which, with the exception of the Ivrit class (Hebrew language), are all taught in English.
+By the time they reach Grade 12, New Stream students are equipped to become mainstreamed into the full range of Jewish Studies electives.

 Please note that entry into New Stream is in Grade 9 and applications for Grade 10 are considered on a case-by-case basis.